 Subscribed firm transmission services are, subject to the terms and conditions of the standard transmission agreement, always usable under normal operating conditions.

+Subscribed backhaul or conditional transmission services are , subject to the terms and conditions of the standard transmission agreement, usable under normal operating conditions and are available as long as the predefined conditions are met.

 Subscribed interruptible transmission services can be interrupted by Fluxys Belgium if the quantities requested to be transported exceed the physical capabilities of the transmission network.

 Rate type for domestic points

-For services domestic points, four rate types apply, depending on the service period of the booked service.
+For services at domestic points, four rate types apply, depending on the service period of the booked service.

 If the service period is equal to one year or multiple years (beginning on any date), the yearly rate type will apply.
 For a service period which is between 1 or 12 months, the seasonal rate type will apply in proportion to the number of days of the booking.
 For service with a service period of less than one month, the short term rate type will apply.